It was early enough that dawn had barely begun when Jonah Skylar began his adventure.

 "Oh please.
 You need someone who knows 'ow to hunt an' 'ow to fight on this quest of yours, so you don't get yerself killed b'fore you ever get a chance t'do any savin'."
 She grinned at him in an annoyingly superior way.

 Jonah scowled some more as he glanced at the sun, which had already risen quite high in the sky.
-Though the Capitol was several weeks away at least, Dersingden being an outlying village about as far away from the Capitol as one could get and still be in the same country (thus why the Gveth, also known as mountain people because they lived in the mountains beyond the village and outside the king's land, always traded with them), he had wanted to make good time and get there as quickly as possible.
+Though the Capitol was several weeks away at least, Dersingden being an outlying village about as far away from the Capitol as one could get and still be in the same country, he had wanted to make good time and get there as quickly as possible.
 There was no telling when his destiny would begin, and while he didn't want to admit it, Lucy's earlier guess had been dead on.
 All the previous heroes in their country had either fulfilled their prophecies in the Capitol, or gained the necessary information to begin their quests there.
 The way he saw it, the sooner he got to the Capitol, the sooner he could figure out how he was supposed to save the world and go about doing it.

 Still, it took him a moment before he answered.
 "Fine," he said, finally, swinging his traveling cloak back over his shoulders.
 "But you are responsible for getting your own food, and I am not going to rescue you if you get yourself into trouble."
 He turned away and ignored her when she laughed yet again, but it was more difficult to ignore her response.